Stories from Congo

 Bogose Nubea Hospital Celebrates Its First Clean Water System

 UPDATE: Clean Water is Flowing!
-11/27/2019 Bonjour PCP, I am very pleased to write this note to inform you that we have just completed the [...]
+11/27/2019 Bonjour PCP, I am very pleased to write this note to inform you that [...]

 Team BBC Raises Over $50,000 for the Congo Clinic Initiative